jonorichards/jonorichards.github.io/_pages/about.md

 ![](/images/jono/me_modular_rs.jpg)

 Hello I'm Jono, a Sound Designer, Creative Technologist and Community Arts Practitioner based in Sheffield, UK.
-I provide sound and technology for installations, games, commercials, sample libraries, film and theatre projects.
+I provide sound and technology for a range of [applications](https://jonorichards.github.io) from art installations to video games and much inbetween.
 As an arts practitioner, I offer workshop sessions as well as bespoke technical solutions with a focus on accessibility.

 I have a background in music production spanning over 25 years, having worked as a [solo artist](https://soundcloud.com/johnnysideways) and collaborator on many projects.
 Throughout this time I have worked with numerous teams and professionals across multiple disciplines in the arts.